correia55/PollMeBot/README.md

 ### Unvote Poll

 ```
-!unvote poll_id selected_option
+!unvote poll_id selected_options
 ```

-Remove a vote from an option in the poll.
+Remove vote from a list of options in the poll.

 Similarly to **Vote Poll**, to unvote a vote from an external user add -e followed by the voter's name within quotation marks (").